The Most Satisfying Cars on the Market

 In this exclusive survey, CR members offer important insights for shoppers to find the perfect car

-Based on the responses, we calculate a predicted owner satisfaction score each year for new models.
-We believe our findings—based on the experiences of actual car owners with 1- to 3-year-old vehicles—offer invaluable insight to help you make a successful match with your next new car.
+Using the responses, we calculated a predicted owner satisfaction score for new models.
+We believe the results—based on the experiences of actual car owners with vehicles up to 3 years old—provide valuable insights that can help you make a successful match with a new car.

 This year’s surveys reinforced a dynamic we’ve noticed in the past: Owners seem most satisfied when they have distinct expectations about their vehicles and those expectations are clearly met.

 Take the Toyota Prius, which routinely lands among the top of our new- and used-car owner satisfaction lists.
 Handling, acceleration, and comfort levels are merely average, but Prius buyers are looking specifically for fuel economy and reliability, and the car delivers those in spades.
 Similarly, vehicles such as the Chevrolet Corvette and Ford Mustang get top satisfaction scores because they consistently deliver what sports car buyers most yearn for—a potent dose of joie de vivre—even as those vehicles fall short on reliability.

 By contrast, the Ford EcoSport doesn’t live up to its name—the small SUV isn’t particularly fuel-efficient nor is it that enjoyable to drive—hence its poor satisfaction scores.
 Likewise, Nissan’s Rogue Sport ranks as one of the least satisfying models, according to owners.
 They expressed disappointment with the infotainment system, comfort level, and overall value, along with the Rogue Sport’s lack of sportiness.